MicrosoftDocs/win32/desktop-src/shell/dfm-wm-initmenupopup.md

-﻿---
+---
-Description: 'Sent when a drop-down menu or submenu is about to become active.
-This allows an application to modify the menu before it is displayed, without changing the entire menu.'
+Description: Sent when a drop-down menu or submenu is about to become active.
+This allows an application to modify the menu before it is displayed, without changing the entire menu.
-title: 'DFM\_WM\_INITMENUPOPUP message'
+title: DFM\_WM\_INITMENUPOPUP message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DFM\_WM\_INITMENUPOPUP message